Dr. Lisa Mellmann

 Ph.D., Montana State University

-Dr. Mellmann is the project manager for the nearly $650,000 NSF S-STEM grant.
-This grant created the Career and Research Exploration to Enhance Retention in STEM (C.A.R.E.E.R.S.) program at BVU in 2018 and aims to provide low and middle-income students with scholarships and support services to enhance retention into STEM fields.
+Dr. Mellmann is the Principal Investigator for the nearly $647,705 NSF S-STEM grant titled Career and Research Exploration to Enhance Retention in STEM (C.A.R.E.E.R.S.).
+This grant aims to provide low and middle-income students with scholarships and support services to enhance retention into STEM fields.